Why a PC is Better Than a Mac

 Microsoft offers the OEM version of their operating system for much cheaper than the retail pack.
 Apple does not sell OEMs.
 Vista Ultimate used to retail for $799, but at the same time, the OEM cost around $280.
 This gives system builders much lower costs than Apple’s computers and is much more customizable when referring to point one.

-7. Deleting Shortcuts actually works
+7. Deleting Shortcuts works

 Share